Real ear measurement

 Real ear measurement is the measurement of sound pressure level in a patient's ear canal developed when a hearing aid is worn.
 It is measured with the use of a silicone probe tube inserted in the canal connected to a microphone outside the ear and is done to verify that the hearing aid is providing suitable amplification for a patient's hearing loss.
 The American Speech–Language–Hearing Association (ASHA) and American Academy of Audiology (AAA) recommend real ear measures as the preferred method of verifying the performance of hearing aids.

 Used by audiologists and other hearing healthcare practitioners in the process of hearing aid fitting, real ear measures are the most reliable and efficient method for assessing the benefit provided by the amplification.
 Measurement of the sound level in the ear canal allows the clinician to make informed judgements on audibility of sound in the ear and the effectiveness of hearing aid treatment.

 The use of real ear measurement to assess the performance of hearing aids is covered in the ANSI specification Methods of Measurement of Real-Ear Performance Characteristics of Hearing Aids, ANSI S3.46-2013 (a revision of ANSI S3.46-1997).

 History

 The first commercially produced real ear measurement available was made by Rastronics.
 Help soon arrived.
 In the early 1980s, the first computerized probe-tube microphone system, the Rastronics CCI-10 (developed in Denmark by Steen Rasmussen), entered the U.S. market (Nielsen and Rasmussen, 1984).
 This system had a silicone tube attached to the microphone (the transmission of sound through this tube was part of the calibration process), which eliminated the need to place the microphone itself in the ear canal.
-By early 1985, three or four different manufactures had introduced this new type of computerized probe microphone equipment, and this hearing aid verification procedure became part of the standard protocol for many audiology clinics.
+By early 1985, three or four different manufacturers had introduced this new type of computerized probe microphone equipment, and this hearing aid verification procedure became part of the standard protocol for many audiology clinics.